Liability in Construction Accidents

 Construction sites can be hectic environments.
 The many contractors and other parties often involved in bringing a project to completion can create hazards at every corner.

 Because of this, if you are injured while working on a construction site, it is important that you determine who is responsible for your injury.
+You may need the help of a qualified construction accident lawyer in New Jersey to help you hold the at-fault party liable for the damages you suffered.

 Although your injury will be covered by workers’ compensation regardless of who was at fault, you may also have an additional claim for compensation if your injury was caused by a third party other than your employer.